tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 # Updating RFC 9325 {#update-9325}

 This document updates {{RFC9325}} with respect to the use of (D)TLS 1.2, and the table below lists the exact changes.
-For RFC 9325, Sec.
-4.1 is the source of all details listed.
+All changes should be made in Section 4.1 of {{RFC9325}}.

 <cref>Note to RFC Editor: please replace XXX below by the current RFC number.</cref>